lennartj/nazgul_tools/src/site/markdown/theory/complexity_reduction.md

 # Reducing software complexity

+Complexity costs - in reduced velocity and increased costs for onboarding and confusion.
-Assuming that the complexity of a codebase is proportional to its size, large-scale development requires some means to reduce the mass of imported dependencies in order to reduce its complexity.
-Reducing complexity - particularly in large corporate development projects - is necessary to preserve a quicker development/release pace.
+It is therefore vital to reduce complexity as much as possible, by increasing usability and similarity within the codebase.
+Codebase complexity is proportional to its size, implying that (large-scale) development requires some means to reduce the mass of imported dependencies in order to reduce its complexity.

-A simple yet successful way of achieving dependency reduction is to divide development into [Nazgul Software Component ("NSC")](software_components.html) projects - i.e. separate APIs from implementations.
+A simple yet successful way of achieving dependency reduction is to divide development into [Nazgul Software Component ("NSC")](software_components.html) projects - i.e. to separate Models from APIs from Implementations.

-Separating the API and Implementation types into different projects reduces coupling for the client, since none of the implementation types or their transitive dependencies will be seen from the client.
-This is important, since implementations frequently depend on a larger number of transitive dependencies than APIs (which are typically slimmer in nature than implementations).
+Separating the API and Implementation types into different projects reduces coupling for the client, because none of the implementation types or their transitive dependencies will be imported to the client codebase.
+This is important, since implementations frequently depend on a larger number of transitive dependencies than APIs (which are typically slimmer - and stabler over time - than implementations).

 ## An illustrated dependency example